Time to read: 6 min

 As a general rule of thumb, spline surfaces can be trimmed as much as you want, but should not be extended past their original boundaries.

-In reality, Solidworks will let you do both, but you should know that extending a spline shaped surface involves Solidworks doing a lot of math on what it thinks the spline shaped surface would look like if it were created as a larger/longer spline and then trimmed to the current spline.
-That math is difficult and the results are not so accurate.
+In reality, SOLIDWORKS lets you do both, but extending a spline-shaped surface involves SOLIDWORKS doing a lot of math to estimate what the spline-shaped surface would look like if it was created as a longer spline trimmed to the current spline — and keep in mind that the math is complex and the results are not so accurate.

-In this case, I am NOT saying to trim the original spline drawn in the sketch itself.
-I am saying that you should trim the end result created using a longer spline.
-For trimming splines within sketches, see tip #4 below.
+When creating a spline-shaped surface, it’s a good idea to draw splines much longer than you think they need to be, do your chosen command using that longer spline, then trim the end result.
+Note, I am NOT saying to trim the original spline drawn in the sketch itself.
+You should trim the end result created using a longer spline.
+For trimming splines within sketches, see the next section below.

 Here’s an example: Let’s say you want to add a recess for your company logo on your product.
 You want the recess to be a diamond shape, but you want the sides of the diamond to be somewhat curved.
 In fact, you want the sides of the diamond to be curved in relation to other aesthetic elements in your product.
 So, you draw a collection of fully editable splines as shown below: